-- 1. The strategy proposes that a "per unit" charge and a base rate be calculated per cargo handling unit (container, ton etc.).
+- 1. The strategy proposes a "per unit" charge and a base rate is calculated per cargo handling unit (container, ton etc.).
 All tariffs will over time be adjusted to converge towards the base rate that will be adjusted every year; - 2.
-Cargo handling type: Tariffs are calculated by Cargo type and not specific tariff.
-Initially, specific tariffs will still remain part of the tariff book, but as convergence occurs these tariffs will disappear and the base level will apply (except where deviations from the principles apply, see section 5); - 3.
-In the absence of a finalised beneficiation promotion strategy for the South African port system, export tariffs for container and RoRo's are to be maintained at a 50% discount to import tariffs so as to align as far as possible with government's current strategic objectives as regards beneficiation and export competitiveness; however, it is clear that Transnet Port Terminal (TPT) handling charges may negate the impact thereof.
-State designed incentives through the NPA pricing structure should not be neutralised or eroded by price increases by another government entity.
-Whilst this retains the status quo, more work is required in consultation with the DoT, Dti and other stakeholders with regards to South Africa's industrial policy objectives and the finalisation of the beneficiation strategy may result in a change in this regard;
+Cargo handling type.
+Tariffs are calculated by Cargo type and not specific tariff.
+Initially, specific tariffs will still remain part of the tariff book, but as convergence occurs these tariffs will disappear and the base level will apply; - 3.
+Export tariffs for container and RoRo's to be maintained at a 50% discount to import tariffs so as to align with government's strategic objectives as regards beneficiation and export competitiveness, on condition that similar incentives apply to Transnet Port Terminal (TPT) handling charges.
+State designed incentives through the NPA pricing structure should not be neutralised or eroded by price increases by another government entity. - 4.
+All volume discount structures which are subsidised to the detriment of other port users who are not benefiting from the discount are to be phased out and will be dealt with if required in terms of section 5 of the strategy.